ysdy44/Luo-Painter-UWP/Luo Painter.Shaders/README-EN.md

 ﻿## Pixel Shader

-This Shaders folder contains custom pixel shaders for use by PixelShaderEffect.
+This folder contains some custom pixel shaders for use by PixelShaderEffect.

 <br/>